12 Things to Do in Washington DC in December

 Smithsonian National Zoo| ©Kaemat

-The Smithsonian National Zoo is one of the city's most popular tourist spots and is visited each year by nearly two million visitors from all over the world.
-This charming zoo, where you can see numerous species of animals and also works for their conservation, dresses up in December in a celebration known as ZooLights.
+The Smithsonian National Zoo is one of the city’s most popular tourist attractions and is visited each year by nearly two million visitors from all over the world.
+This charming zoo, where you can see numerous animal species and which also works toward their conservation, dresses up in December for a celebration known as ZooLights.

-In addition to this light show, there are also some musical performances.
-Of course, the more than 500,000 LED lights that make up this annual spectacle are totally respectful of the environment and the zoo's species.
-This is one of the plans to do with children in Washington DC, but, no doubt, adults will also enjoy in a big way.
+This light show is complemented by several musical performances.
+Of course, the more than 500,000 LED lights that make up this annual show are completely environmentally friendly and safe for the zoo’s animals.
+This is one of the things to do with kids in Washington, D.C, but adults will undoubtedly enjoy it just as much.

 Practical Information